Use Divorce to End a California Marriage

 Use Legal Separation to End a California Marriage

 The main difference between a divorce and a legal separation is that in a legal separation the spouses are not free to remarry because they are still technically “married.”
 It is important to realize, however, that like a divorce, a court will still make orders on all issues of the marriage.
 In other words, the court will make orders on child custody, child support, spousal support, and division of property and debts.
-In the event a couple opts for a legal separation instead of a divorce, there is no residency requirement other than living in California at time of filing.
-There are many reasons a couple may want to file a legal separation and not a divorce.
-A couple may chose to file legal separation because of religious believes or personal objections to divorce.
-As a result, filing legal separation will allow the the court to settle support, property and other issues.
+In the event a couple opts for a legal separation instead of a divorce, there is no residency requirement other than living in California at the time of filing.
+There are many reasons a couple may want to file legal separation and not a divorce.
+A couple may choose to file legal separation because of religious beliefs or personal objections to divorce.
+As a result, filing legal separation will allow the court to settle support, property and other issues.
 Using legal separation to end a California marriage may allow a spouse to stay on the other’s health insurance.
 Although this may be true, we have heard stories of some insurance companies attempting to disallow this between separated spouses.

 Use Annulment to End a California Marriage

-The third option for ending a marriage in California is annulment.
+The third option for ending a marriage in California is an annulment.
 In an annulment proceeding, the court will declare that the marriage was never legally valid.
 This is like “unringing the bell.”
 Be that as it may, unlike a divorce or legal separation, an annulment the court will grant an annulment only for specific reasons.
 Under California law, the reasons for an annulment are: